ddev/ddev/docs/users/cli-usage.md

 ### OpenMage (formerly Magento 1) Quickstart

 1. Download OpenMage from [release page](https://github.com/OpenMage/magento-lts/releases).
-2. Make a directory for it, for example `mkdir ~/workspace/OpenMage` and change directory to the new directory.
+2. Make a directory for it, for example `mkdir ~/workspace/OpenMage` and change to the new directory `cd ~/workspace/OpenMage`.
 3. `ddev config` and accept the defaults.
 4. (Install sample data - see below)
-5. `ddev start`
+5. Run `ddev start`
 6. Follow the URL to the base site.

 You may want the [Magento 1 Sample Data](https://raw.githubusercontent.com/Vinai/compressed-magento-sample-data/1.9.1.0/compressed-magento-sample-data-1.9.1.0.tgz) for experimentation: